Moises898/Algorithmic-Trading-Original-Repo/README.md

     server = "MetaQuotes-Demo"
     conn = MT5(user,password,server)

-<i>Note: By default the contructor method call the start method to start the connection to the MT5 server</i>
+<i>Note: By default the contructor method call the start method to start the connection to the MT5 server which will open the terminal of MT5.</i>
 </p>

 ## start()
-<p>Stablish a connection to the Metatrader5 server.<br>
+<p>Create a connection to the Metatrader 5 server.<br>

 ### Example: